FAQ

 Audience

 No. There should be a good fit between the audience you want to reach, the content you will present, the story you want to tell and the experience you want to create.
-However, we don’t want to invest in an online project that will reach only a small group of people.
+Be as specific as possible about who the project will reach and why it’s aimed at them.
+“All Canadians” is typically too broad a target audience and will mean the content is too generic.

 Content and user experience